wencke-lm/AuthorshipClassification/README.md

     + Name of the class.
     + This name will be put out, when the classifier identifies a text as belonging to the class.
 + CATALOG
-   + Path to a csv-file containing lines of the form <author>\t<pretrained model csv-filepath> created by AuthorIdent.
+   + Path to a csv-file containing lines of the form <author>\t<pretrained model JSON-filepath> created by AuthorIdent.
    + It is advisable and necessary that catalogs are always accessed from the same working directory.
 Otherwise problems involving the relative paths to the profiles saved in it will occur.
 + FILENAME